heksemann/mapredo/README.md

 ### Overview

 Mapredo is C++11 based software inspired by Google's famous MapReduce paper.
-The main objectives are:

-- Speed
-- Ease of use
+Some of the features are:

+- Speedy, does word count of the collected works of Shakespeare in <.30s on a 2010 i5 gen 1 laptop
+- Easy to use, can be pipelined and used with command line tools
-- Flexibility
+- Compression support (snappy)
+- Supports modern Linux distros (gcc) and Windows (Visual Studio)

 Some of the limitations are:

-- Currently only a single computer/server is supported
+- Currently only a single computer/server can be utilized.
+- Can not yet be natively embedded into other processing frameworks.
+- Not tested on under UNIX like systems, including OS X.

 ### Mini-HOWTO